calliestump/disussion-forum/README.md

 <hr>

 ## **Description**
-This is a website recreates a basic subreddit and/or vote-based discussion board using React and Redux
+This is a website that recreates a basic subreddit and/or vote-based discussion board using React and Redux

 ## Known Bug
-Upvote button event handler not functioning correctly.
+Down vote button event handler not functioning correctly.

-## User Stories
 ### **📖 User Stories**
 <details>
 <summary>Expand</summary>